Royal Commission into Aboriginal Deaths in Custody: Terms of reference and appointments

 The terms of reference for the inquiry was to inquire into and report on the deaths of Indigenous people in police or prison custody or in any other place of detention between 1 January 1980 and 31 May 1989.
 Initially, it was believed that there were about 44 such deaths to be investigated but later 99 deaths were identified.
 (Another 25 deaths were held to be outside the Commission’s mandate.)
 63 of the deaths occurred while the person was in police custody.
 The original terms of reference limited the inquiry to looking at the individual circumstances of each death, but they were later expanded to include looking at any related underlying social, cultural and legal issues.
 Commissioner Muirhead said that his job entailed not just understanding how each person died, but why that person died.

 The Commission was established on 16 October 1987.
 Federal Court judge James Henry Muirhead QC was appointed Chair of the Commission and initially was the sole Commissioner (leading to the Commission sometimes being referred to as the "Muirhead Commission").
 At the time, the number of deaths to be investigated were believed to be about 44, but after it was discovered that there was a much larger number of deaths needing investigation, a further five commissioners were appointed: D.J.
 O'Dea; Hal Wootten AC, QC; L.F.
 Wyvill QC; Elliott Johnston QC; and Patrick Dodson.
 Wootten was a former judge of the Supreme Court of New South Wales; and Johnston was a judge of the Supreme Court of South Australia.
 Dodson was the only Indigenous Commissioner, but was not legally trained.
 Johnston replaced Muirhead as the national commissioner on 28 April 1989.

 Aboriginal activist Rob Riley was appointed Head of the Aboriginal Issues Unit of the Commission until Ruby Hammond replaced him in 1990.

 Among the 99 cases investigated by the Commission were the deaths of rugby player Eddie Murray in 1981 at the Wee Waa police station, and the death of John Pat, a 16-year-old Aboriginal boy, at Roebourne, Western Australia in 1983.
 Commissioner Johnston was critical of the lack of any disciplinary charges against the five officers implicated in the violent death of the Aboriginal boy, calling this "a most unsatisfactory state of affairs".

 The Commission held public hearings and community meetings where deaths occurred, with the Commission conducting internal and commissioned research.
 It also received submissions from organisations and individuals, including family members of victims, and delivered issues papers (46, of which 21 were produced by the Commission's research unit).

 The Commission's Interim Report was issued on 21 December 1988, and the Final Report in April 1991.

 Final report

-The Commission's final report was published in April 1991, and concluded that the 99 deaths investigated were not due to police violence:
+The Commission's final report was published on the 15th of April 1991, and concluded that the 99 deaths investigated were not due to police violence: